-This report outlines the findings of the survey conducted with students, offering a detailed analysis of the prevailing attitudes, knowledge, and concerns about environmental issues among AGU students.
+This report outlines the findings of the survey, offering a detailed analysis of the prevailing attitudes, knowledge, and concerns about environmental issues among AGU stakeholders.
 Through this analysis, we aim to identify key areas that require further attention, provide guidance for future educational programs, and inform policy development, all while reinforcing the university's commitment to fostering a culture of sustainability and environmental responsibility.